2004 WNBA Finals

 The 2004 WNBA Finals was the championship series of the 2004 WNBA season, and the conclusion of the season's playoffs.
 The Seattle Storm, second-seeded champions of the Western Conference, defeated the Connecticut Sun, top-seeded champions of the Eastern Conference, two games to one in a best-of-three series.
 This was Seattle's first title.

-The Storm made their first appearance in the Finals in franchise history.
-The Sun made their first appearance in the Finals in franchise history.

-Going into the series, neither team had won a WNBA championship.
-The Houston Comets hold the record with four championships won.
+The championship was the first Finals appearance for both franchises.

 The Storm had a 20–14 record (.588), good enough to receive home-court advantage over the Sun (18–16).

-The 2004 Finals was the last time two teams had entered the series without having participated in them before.